GihanAyesh/170676P-DrivenData-CS4622/README.md

 * The majority of the variables are categorical and a small number of numerical, boolean and temporal features exist.
 * num_private has zeros for 99% of the rows
 * recorded_by has only one value.
-* scheme_name has over 50% of null values
+* scheme_name has around 50% of null values

 ### The following features have null values